“The world’s most famous and popular language is music”

 - Introducing Music Sequencing

 Extra-Curricular life of the Department is varied and hugely important to the work that we do in the school.
 It gives the students a chance to develop their skills further outside the classroom and helps to create a strong sense of community amongst the boys who participate.
 If you pop up to Music on any given day there is always something going on!
-We currently run the following ensemble groups:

 We also have instrumental lessons that happen during the week.
 Students are currently able to take lessons in the following instruments: